jonnonz1/nz-statute-book/acts/public/1998/land-transport-act-1998.md

     (c) an infringement offence specified in regulations made under this Act:
     (ca) a toll offence:
     (d) any other offence against this Act or any other enactment that is specified as an infringement offence against this Act (other than an offence that carries a penalty of imprisonment or mandatory disqualification from holding or obtaining a driver licence)
-  - **large passenger service** means a passenger service provided in a large passenger service vehicle
-  - **large passenger service licence** means a licence granted or deemed to be granted under subpart 3 of Part 4A that authorises its holder to carry on a large passenger service
   - **land transport** means transport on land by any means and the infrastructure facilitating such transport; and includes rail, surface-effect vehicles, and harbour ferries
   - **land transport Act** means—
     (a) the Government Roading Powers Act 1989; and